Cathedral From Home: Jim, Harry, and Phil

 Harry: And more!

-Phil: Back in our younger days, we would venture a little futher, sometimes crossing the street into Morningside Park.
+Phil: Back in our younger days, we would venture a little farther, sometimes crossing the street into Morningside Park.

 Harry: Those were the days!
 Not a care in the world…